 Hang on a minute there, Nick.
 That sounds too good to be true…

-And a heads up for those reading who are a spritely 50-odd, it’s also known as over 50s non-medical insurance – so you can keep reading.
+And a heads up, if you’re a spritely 50-odd, it’s also known as over 50s non-medical insurance – so you can keep reading.

 Onto the big question: should you buy it?

-Over 50s/60s non-medical Life Insurance is the last chance saloon.
-If you’re really ill, it’s a good idea.
+Over 50s/60s, non-medical Life Insurance is the last chance saloon.
+If you’re quite ill, it’s a good idea.
 For everyone else, it’s reallllllllllly expensive.

-Yes, anyone can get it regardless of health and it’s a Whole of Life policy so it lasts (as the name suggests) as long as you keep paying.
-And, once you hit 90, you stop paying premiums and your cover continues for free.
+Yes, anyone can get it regardless of health, and it’s a Whole of Life policy, so it lasts (as the name suggests) as long as you keep paying.
+Once you hit 90, you stop paying premiums, and your coverage continues for free.

 So all being said, if you’re in ill health, this policy sounds like a decent option.